No witnesses, no fingerprints - only a positive ID of the victim as an immigrant with a long list of enemies.

 Eva Dolan is an Essex-based copywriter and intermittently successful poker player.

-Shortlisted for the Crime Writers' Association Dagger for unpublished authors when she was just a teenager, Long Way Home is her debut novel and the start of a major new crime series starring two detectives from the Peterborough Hate Crimes Unit.
-The second book in the series will be published in 2015.
+Shortlisted for the Crime Writers’ Association Dagger for unpublished authors when she was just a teenager, her début novel Long Way Home, the start of a major new crime series starring two detectives from the Peterborough Hate Crimes Unit, was published in 2014 to widespread critical acclaim.

 Follow her on Twitter @eva_dolan